Charlotte, North Carolina

 Work Hard.
 Play Hard.

-Charlotte is a small town with big city feels.
+Charlotte is a small town with big-city feels.
 Most known for being the biggest banking city outside of NYC and SF, Charlotte can also be summed up with the phrase “banks and beer.”
-The city boasts a relatively low cost of living alongside ample job opportunities in banking and medical fields.
+The city boasts a relatively low cost of living alongside ample job opportunities in the banking and medical fields.
 If you work that hard, you have to play harder.
 If anyone asks a local what there is to do in Charlotte, they’ll probably roll their eyes, take a big breath, and rattle off one of the many tourist attractions Charlotte is known for: go to a Panthers or Hornets game, visit the NASCAR Hall of Fame, go to the U.S. National Whitewater Center, or visit the Bechtler Museum Modern Art.
-You’ll say thank you and then they’ll continue on their way to one of the amazing, and likely dog-friendly, breweries in Charlotte with their faithful companion to enjoy the amazing weather.
+You’ll say thank you and they’ll continue on their way to one of the amazing, dog-friendly, breweries to enjoy the local craft beer and amazing weather.

-Charlotte is not exempt from the same lack of city-planning that plagues it's larger southern counterparts (we’re looking at you, ATL).
-Locals will complain about traffic getting exponentially worse as time goes on and a lot of that has to do with trying to make room for the vast amount of people who are looking to make Charlotte their new home.
-As expansion takes over the city, many Charlotteans are moving to the suburbs to get away from rising costs of living and constant construction.
+Charlotte is not exempt from the same lack of city planning that plagues its larger southern counterparts (we’re looking at you, ATL).
+Locals will complain about traffic getting exponentially worse as time goes on and a lot of that has to do with trying to make room for the vast number of people looking to make Charlotte their new home.
+As expansion takes over the city proper, many Charlotteans are moving to the suburbs to get away from rising costs of living and constant construction.

 Charlotte is a small town with big city feels.
 In addition to the tourist attractions mentioned earlier, large shopping centers, amusement parks, and nearby surfing and skiing hotspots provide residents with a massive list of things to do socially.
 A surprise to no locals, Charlotte consistently finds itself cemented near the top of the nation for foodies, with a wide range of highly rated options, many of which are dog friendly!